makgyver/fluke/docs/helpus.md

 - Write and update tests.
 - Keep your changes as focused as possible.
 If there are multiple changes you would like to make that are not dependent upon each other, consider submitting them as separate pull requests.
 - Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

+## Requesting a new feature

+If you have an idea for a new feature, please [open an issue](https://github.com/makgyver/fluke/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=") and describe the feature you would like to see implemented following the provided template.
+We will discuss the feature and decide whether it is a good fit for the project.
+If it is, we will add it to the project's roadmap and you can start working on it.